giabao141104/dotfiles/README.md

 List of softwares:```pacman pulseaudio pamixer speedtest-cli xorg-xsetroot coreutils```

-What it do:
+What it show:
-* Display download/upload speed, recheck every 10 minutes
+* Download/upload speed, recheck every 10 minutes
-* Show how much space is used in the root directory, package count
+* How much space is used in the root directory, package count
-* Show pulseaudio volume
+* Pulseaudio volume
-* Show time and date
+* Time and date

 # Firefox
 ## userChrome.css